clojure/tools.namespace/README.md

 If you create your own instance of the dependency tracker, do not store it in a namespace which gets reloaded.

+### Warnings for Helper Functions

+Be careful defining a helper function in a namespace which calls `refresh` if that namespace also could get reloaded.
+For example, you might try to combine the stop-refresh-start code from the "Managed Lifecycle" section into a single function:

+    (defn restart []
+      (stop my-app)
+      (refresh)
+      (def my-app (create-application))
+      (start my-app))

+This won't work if the namespace containing `restart` could get reloaded.
+After `refresh`, the namespace containing `restart` has been dropped, but the function continues to run in the *old* namespace.

 ### Warnings for Aliases